lukesbart/event-manger/README.md

 # Event Manager

 An event manager webapp with Express and Prisma\
-All POST fields are required\
-All PUT fields are optional
+Fields with ? are optional

 ## Route tree:
 /event